domadiyaamish/Ansible/README.md

 These are just a few examples of the environment variables used in Ansible.

     - Fact Variables
+        In Ansible, fact variables are automatically generated variables that provide information about the managed hosts or the execution environment.
+These variables are collected by Ansible when it connects to the hosts and gathers information about their configuration, operating system, hardware, and other details.

     - Playbook Coditioning
+        Playbook conditioning in Ansible refers to the ability to define conditions that determine whether a task or a set of tasks should be executed or skipped during playbook execution.
+It allows you to control the flow of execution based on specific conditions.
+This conditioning can be achieved using the "when" keyword in tasks or by using conditionals in Jinja2 templates.

     - Playbook Iteration